arangodb/docs/3.10/quick-start-in-the-cloud.md

    ![Oasis Dashboard](oasis/images/oasis-dashboard.png)

-   You can also [create a deployment](oasis/deployments.html#how-to-create-a-new-deployment) manually if you want fine-grained configuration options.
+   You can also [create a deployment](oasis/deployments.html#how-to-create-a-new-deployment) manually, if you want fine-grained configuration options.
-2. The new deployment will show up in the list of deployments for the respective project (here: _Avocado_).
+2. The new deployment is displayed in the list of deployments for the respective project (here: _Avocado_).

    ![Oasis Deployments Bootstrapping](oasis/images/oasis-deployments-bootstrapping.png)

    It takes a couple of minutes before the deployment can be used.
-The status will change from __Bootstrapping__ to __OK__ eventually and you will also receive an email when it is ready.
+The status is changed from __Bootstrapping__ to __OK__ eventually and you also receive an email when it is ready.

    ![Oasis Deployment Ready Email](oasis/images/oasis-deployment-ready-email.png){:style="max-height: 50vh"}

-3. Click the name or the _View_ button of the deployment card (or the __Open deployment details__ link in the email) to get to the deployment details.
+3. Click the name or the **View** button of the deployment card (or the __Open deployment details__ link in the email) to view the deployment details.

    ![Oasis Deployment Ready](oasis/images/oasis-deployment-ready.png)

 4. You can copy the ArangoDB password for the root user by clicking the second button below the label __ROOT PASSWORD__.
-Then click the __Open endpoint__ button to bring up the ArangoDB web interface.
+Then click the __Open endpoint__ button to open the ArangoDB web interface.
 Enter the credentials (user `root` and its password) and log in.

 5. You can install example datasets and follow the accompanying guides to get